openstream/Magento1_DonationProduct/README.md

 - Show in Sidebar (category page etc.) - yes/no
 - Sidebar title - Title above the donation block
+- Show image in sidebar - If the product image should be shown
+- Sidebar image size
 - Sidebar text - Text in the donation block
 - Show in Cart
 - Cart title
+- Show image in cart
+- Cart image size
 - Cart text

 **Adding a product**